dahuatechnologies/dahuatechnologies/README.md

 ---

+**- Human Driven Expert System for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**

-**- Smart Car Autonomous Expert System for Comunnication within Evox AI CORE in Cloud Computer;**
+**- Expert System Driven for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**

 **- Smart Car using 5G Chip Interactive or Satellite Chip Interactive or Wi-Fi network;**